-Snoring is a serious health condition that may increase the risk of high blood pressure, stroke, cardiovascular disorders, heart failure, daytime fatigue, dementia, memory problems, obesity, diabetes and depression.
+Snoring isn’t just an annoyance.
+It’s a serious condition that may raise your risk of high blood pressure, stroke, cardiovascular disorders, heart failure, dementia, memory problems, obesity, diabetes, and depression

-Dr. Shields will work with you and your ‘sleep study’ physician to see if one of our treatments will be beneficial to you.share
+With those results – whether they show apnea or “just snoring” – Dr. Shields can work with you and your sleep study physician to see if one of our dental therapies can work for you.share